-Question of the Day: Do consumers send more money on Venmo or spend more money on Amazon?
+Question of the Day: Do consumers send more money through Zelle or spend more money on Amazon?

 You might be surprised by the answer.